 1. To protect against DDoS attacks

 And with DDoS attacks growing exponentially, regular gamers probably don’t have to worry about this, but if it is a concern, a VPN can protect you.
-If you use a VPN to log into a game, any DDoS attack will hit their big, high-capacity VPN servers, rather than your personal gaming rig.
+If you use a VPN to log into a game, any DDoS attack will hit their big, high-capacity VPN servers, rather than your personal gaming console or computer.
 It could make all the difference between winning or going down in flames.

-Using the best VPN for gaming will protect you against these attacks.
+Using the best VPN for secure gaming will protect you against these attacks.

 2. To get around a game’s ban

 If you somehow get banned from a game, they will probably do it by blocking your personal IP address.
 Using the best gaming VPN will give you hundreds (or more likely thousands) of different IP addresses to use.
-This will allow you to easily get around any ban.
+This will allow you to easily avoid any ban.

 3. To get into games in other countries